smbhathiya/ExcelFileManangementTool/README.md

-# ExeclFileMasterTools Tools
+# Execl File Management Tool

-**ExeclFileMasterTools Tools** is a powerful application designed to help you manage and organize execl files efficiently.
+**Execl File Management Tool** is a powerful application designed to help you manage and organize execl files efficiently.
 With its robust features for merging Excel files, detecting duplicates, and providing detailed application information, it ensures a seamless user experience for data handling tasks.

 ## Features